 CCA will provide your family with information and support your family by connecting you to regional resources in Harrisburg, Philadelphia, Pittsburgh and the rest of Pennsylvania.
 CCA will contract providers to handle the following services, among others:

 While districts attempt to move to 1:1 laptop programs, CCA is already there.
-Each student receives a laptop loaded with cutting-edge technology tailored to their individual learning needs they can use at home.
+All students receive a laptop loaded with cutting-edge technology tailored to their individual learning needs that they can use at home.
 At CCA, the development of the student’s IEP may include a variety of assistive technologies to help students learn to their full potential through the courses we offer.

 Examples of a few of those programs are:

 The Read Live program specializes in web-based intervention and assessment.
 Students are provided with differentiated instruction to support their fluency, phonics, vocabulary and comprehension.
 Students are taught key vocabulary important to what they are reading, and predict what will happen next in the story.
 Your child will learn proper pronunciation, expression and phrasing by reading along with a story recording.